What is Motivation? Motivation Synonyms You Can Understand

 Your determination may help you reach your goal.
 For example, perhaps you are planning to run a marathon.
 A month before the event, you injure your leg.
 Some individuals might take the injury as a sign not to run in the marathon.
 However, with determination, you may speak to your doctor, go to physical therapy, and feel healed and ready by the time the marathon comes around.

 The determination may not mean forcing yourself to complete a task or going against your better judgment.
 However, it can mean being optimistic and confident about your goal.
-If you want to make something happen, a determination may remind you that it is possible.
+If you want to make something happen, determination may remind you that it is possible.

 Feel inspired

 Inspiration can be a way to push you into achieving your ambitions.
 For example, artists may look at other art to develop their techniques or feel inspired.
-They might take a message from a painting and create their own painting with a similar message but with different techniques and colors.
+They might take a message from a painting and create their own painting with a similar message, but with different techniques and colors.
 Many sources inspire artists and goal achievers.
 Look for inspiration in your own life wherever you can find it.

 If you are trying to build a successful real estate business, meet with other realtors to glean inspiration from their marketing process, schedule, and communication approach.
 Being inspired could mean opening yourself up to making new friends, entering unknown territory, and exposing yourself to new experiences.